seunghan96/seunghan96.github.io/_posts/2024-05-06-(paper)Timer.md

   - CI: flattens the variate dimension to the same batch,

-    $\rightarrow$ Requiring the batch of series to originate from the same dataset
+    $$\rightarrow$$ Requiring the batch of series to originate from the same dataset

   - S3; model observes sequences from different periods and different datasets

-    $\rightarrow$ Increasing the pre-training difficulty and directing more attention to temporal variations.
+    $$\rightarrow$$ Increasing the pre-training difficulty and directing more attention to temporal variations.

 <br>